friendtech33-DAO/ft33-docs/docs/contracts-old/tokens.md

 ### gOHM

-gOHM stands for Governance OHM.
+gOHM stands for Governance FTW.
 It supersedes [wsOHM](tokens.md#wsohm) as part of the v2-migration. gOHM is wrapped sOHM V2, which allows you to use sOHM V2 on different blockchains.
 It is priced exactly the same as wsOHM:

 $$
 gOHM_{price} = OHM_{price} * CurrentIndex